ktorio/ktor-documentation/topics/http-client_engines.md

    ```

 ## Native {id="native"}
+In this section, we'll have a look on how to configure engines targeted for [Kotlin/Native](https://kotlinlang.org/docs/native-overview.html).
+> Note that engines targeting Kotlin/Native require a [multithreaded version](https://kotlinlang.org/docs/mobile/concurrency-and-coroutines.html#multithreaded-coroutines) of `kotlinx.coroutines`.

 ### iOS {id="ios"}
 The `iOS` engine targets iOS and uses [NSURLSession](https://developer.apple.com/documentation/foundation/nsurlsession) internally.
 To use it, follow the steps below: